JuliaDynamics/DynamicalBilliards.jl/docs/src/visualizing.md

 bd = Billiard(b.obstacles..., a)
 ```

-If you want to quickly plot the entire billiard with default parameters, simply use the function `plot_billiard(bd)`:
+If you want to quickly plot the entire billiard with default parameters, simply use the function `plot(bd)`:

 ```@example 8
 using PyPlot
-plot_billiard(bd)
+plot(bd)
 savefig("billiard_example.svg"); nothing # hide
 ```
 ![](billiard_example.svg)

-`plot_billiard()` also sets up the axis to have equal aspect ratio and sets up the axis limits to be just large enough to contain the entire billiard.
+`plot()` also sets up the axis to have equal aspect ratio and sets up the axis limits to be just large enough to contain the entire billiard.